rohanputcha/compiler_optimization_ga/README.md

 - Ensure you have **Python 3.8 or higher** installed.
 - Refer to the [CompilerGym documentation](https://compiler.ai/) for more information on available benchmarks and environments.
+- CompilerGym may randomly abort when using Mac OSX.
+Our code runs better on a Linux operating system.

 ---